segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-function/index.md

 [Google Cloud Function](https://cloud.google.com/function) is a lightweight compute solution for developers to create single-purpose, stand-alone functions that respond to Cloud events without the need to manage a server or runtime environment.

-_**NOTE:** Google Cloud Function is currently in beta, and this doc was last updated on May 6, 2019.
-This means that there may still be some bugs for us to iron out and we're excited to hear your thoughts.
-If you are interested in joining or have any feedback to help us improve the Google Cloud Function Destination and its documentation, please [let us know](https://segment.com/help/contact)!_
+_**NOTE:** Google Cloud Function is currently in beta, and this doc was last updated on May 6, 2019._

 # Getting Started